Estate Planning Basics

 What Happens Without a Will?

-If you fail to make a Last Will and Testament before you die, then your estate will be divided up based on the intestacy laws of the state where you live at the time of your death and the intestacy laws of any other state where you own real estate.
+If you fail to make a Last Will and Testament before you die, then your estate will be divided up based on the intestacy laws of your state as well as the intestacy laws of any other state where you own real estate.
 And what about your minor children?
 A judge will decide who they will live with and who will control their inheritance.
 And yet it's easy to avoid all of this, learn how.

 What Happens if You Don't Have an Estate Plan?